Programs and Instruction

 Students are not permitted, without the written consent of the dean, either individually or collectively to use the name of the University or of the Dedman School of Law in any activity outside the regular work of the school.

 Southern Methodist University’s notice of nondiscrimination is found in this catalog under Catalog Policy and Legal Statement .
 This nondiscrimination policy applies to the activities of the Dedman School of Law in admission, placement, housing, facilities, scholarships, grants and all other academic and nonacademic opportunities, including those that are honorary.
 Further, the Office of Career Services is available only to employers who sign a statement of compliance with nondiscriminatory practices in hiring as defined by the Association of American Law Schools.

-Students have the opportunity to participate in the publication of five law reviews – the SMU Law Review, the Journal of Air Law and Commerce, The International Lawyer, the Law and Business Review of the Americas and the SMU Science and Technology Law Review.
-The SMU Law Review and the Journal of Air Law and Commerce are published by the SMU Law Review Association, which also publishes as a separate journal, the Annual Survey of Texas Law.
-The International Lawyer and Law & Business Review of the Americas are published by the International Law Review Association of SMU.
+Students have the opportunity to participate in the publication of four law reviews – the SMU Law Review, the Journal of Air Law and Commerce, The International Lawyer and the SMU Science and Technology Law Review.
+The SMU Law Review and the Journal of Air Law and Commerce are published by the SMU Law Review Association, which also publishes two separate journals, the SMU Annual Texas Survey and the SMU Law Review Forum, an online only companion to the Association’s flagship journal.
+The International Lawyer is published by the International Law Review Association of SMU.
 The law reviews select their editorial staffs on the basis of academic performance and a writing competition.
 The writing competition is open to students who have completed all first-year required courses (found in this catalog under The Curriculum) and generally is held during the summer.

 The operation and management of each publication is vested in an elected board of editors.
 The board is selected from those students who have served at least one year on the staff of the law review and who have exhibited a strong ability in legal research and writing.
 The work of students on the school’s publications has produced periodicals of permanent value to the legal profession.